scoover/csv2transactions/README.md

 This script runs within a Google Sheets spreadsheet as a bound script.

+There are a few steps to get up and running. *Most of these steps are one-time steps.* Once you have installed the scripts and mapped the columns for your CSV data sources, using this workflow will be quick and easy.

 ### Installation
-1. Open your Google Sheets spreadsheet.
-2. Click on `Tools/Script` editor in the menu bar.
-3. Open the `csv2transactions.js` file in this project and copy the contents into the clipboard.
+1. Open the `csv2transactions.js` file in this Github project and copy the contents into the clipboard.
+2. Open your Google Sheets spreadsheet.
+3. Click on `Tools/Script` editor in the menu bar.
 4. Select all contents of the file and overwrite by pasting the clipboard contents into the `Code.gs` file in the Script Editor.
 5. Save the `Code.gs` file.
-(You will be prompted for a project filename.)
-6. Open the `select-sheet.html` file in this project and copy the contents into the clipboard.
+6. Open the `select-sheet.html` file above in this Github project and copy the contents into the clipboard.
 7. In the Script Editor, create a new HTML file using the `File/New/HTML file` menu flow.
 8. Enter the filename "select-sheet.html" for the new file.
 9. Select all contents of the file and overwrite by pasting the clipboard contents in the Script Editor.
 10. Save the `select-sheet.html` file.
+11. In the Script Editor, navigate to and click the `Project Settings` gear in the left side bar.
+Check the box that says "Show `appsscript.json` manifest file in editor".
+12. Click back to the `Editor` (`<>`) pane in the left side bar in the Script Editor.
-11. Open the `appsscript.json` file in this project and copy the contents into the clipboard.
+13. Open the `appsscript.json` fil  e in this Github project and copy the contents into the clipboard.
-12. In the Script Editor, open `appsscript.json` using the `Using/Show manifest file` menu flow.
+14. In the Script Editor, open `appsscript.json` using the `Using/Show manifest file` menu flow.
-13. Select all contents of the file and overwrite by pasting the clipboard contents in the Script Editor.
+15. Select all contents of the file and overwrite by pasting the clipboard contents in the Script Editor.
-14. Save the `appsscript.json` file.
+16. Save the `appsscript.json` file.
-15. Click back to the Google Sheets spreadsheet tab.
+17. Click back to the Google Sheets spreadsheet tab.
-16. Reload the browser tab with the spreadsheet.
+18. Reload the browser tab with the spreadsheet.

 Once the spreadsheet tab reloads (be patient), you will see a new option in the menu bar "Simple CSV".
 You have installed the script.